scheme-requests-for-implementation/srfi-126/srfi-126.md

 Thanks to Mark Weaver for his review of and comments on the SRFI, which had substantial effect on the result.

+Thanks to Jorgen Schäfer for numerous comments on the SRFI which helped in the decision making.

 Thanks also to everyone on the discussion mailing list for their extensive input that helped shape this SRFI.